How to relax sphincter muscles for constipation (Dr. Farahat).

 Take a 30-minute daily walk or light exercise at home helps to stimulate colon motility.

-A sedentary lifestyle is one of the biggest risk factor of constipation.
+A sedentary lifestyle is one of the biggest risk factors for constipation.

 4- laxatives and stool softeners